 Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Spring 2017 entry)

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2016 and before)
+Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2016 entry)

-Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2017 and after)
+Adult-Gerontology Primary Care Nurse Practitioner RN-MSN program of study (Fall 2017 entry)

 You must record a minimum of 625 clinical hours with an approved preceptor.
 You are encouraged to find your own preceptor, but we can provide information on local clinical sites if needed.
 A faculty member will conduct a clinical site visit at some point during your clinical rotations.